 GAPS is based on a well-established research process that taps into the knowledge and experience of researchers, clinicians, affiliated professionals and families affected by the sudden death of an infant.

 Using survey methods, literature reviews and a series of international workshops, we are working to build consensus on the top research priorities.
 This will culminate in a paper which will inform where future funding in SUID research should be directed.
-Find out more about the GAPS process and current progress here.
+Find out more about the GAPS process here.

 GAPS Steering Group